 This was an area once reserved for the rich and famous; film stars and musicians were often seen promoting products and services alongside their ‘celebrity’ lifestyle.
 With the rise of the digital age, normal people are becoming thought leaders in their own right, with a captive audience to match.
 This leads to questions about the rise of social influencers and their real value for brands.

 The modern day equivalent of word of mouth – social influencer marketing thrives on the idea that a product mentioned by an influencer will persuade a captive audience to follow the recommendation, which will ultimately become a purchase or lead for the brand.
-Medium reveals that “30% of consumers are more likely to buy a product recommended by a non-celebrity blogger,” than a celebrity equivalent.
+One study reveals that “30% of consumers are more likely to buy a product recommended by a non-celebrity blogger,” than a celebrity equivalent.

 With recent partnerships and new introductions to their ‘Beauty Squad,’ L’Oreal is no stranger to the value that influencers can bring.
 The success of their True Match “Yours Truly” campaign was widely noted, as they sought to collaborate with both micro and macro influencers, alongside celebrity endorsements, to create a truly diverse campaign.
 The campaign filtered from in-store and traditional media, to promotion over social networks by each of the influencers featured.
 The “Yours Truly” ad gained more than 1.5 million views on YouTube, showing the value that working with a diverse range of influencers can bring.